FivEawE/AutoSplitterGTAVCS/README.md

 * A new window will pop up, click on the **+** on the top left side.
 Navigate to **Control** and select **Scriptable Auto Splitter**.
 * A new item will show up in the list, called **Scriptable Auto Splitter**.
 Double-click it.
 * A new window will appear.
 Use **Browse...** near the **Script Path** field to select the downloaded (cloned) **AutoSplitter_PPSSPP_GTAVCS.asl**.
-* If everything went correctly, you should see that the options **Split** and **Reset** are not grayed out anymore and the version of your PPSSPP next to it.
+* If everything went correctly, you should see that the options **Split** and **Reset** are not grayed out anymore and the version of the game next to it.
 * Select from the settings below what category you want to run (you can even combine categories).

 ## Supported PPSSPP versions

-* 1.9.0 64 bit
-* 1.8.0 64 bit
-* 1.7.4 64 bit
+Probably any recent version of PPSSPP.
+If something does not work, please, open up an issue.

 ## Supported game versions

 * EU (ULES-00502)
 * US (ULUS-10160)
+* JP (ULJM-05884)

 ## Changelog

+### Version 0.7

+* Changed the way the offsets are retrieved.
+Now the autosplitter should support new PPSSPP releases without changing a single line of code.
+* Added support for Japanese version.

 ### Version 0.6.2